ByAU

 1.2 Core Types of Cross-Chain Solutions

-- Sidechains: Independent blockchains linked to a main chain via a two-way peg, operating semi-autonomously.
+- Sidechains: These are essentially self-sufficient blockchains linked to a main chain via a two-way peg, operating independently but still part of the broader ecosystem.

 2. Bridges: Connecting Blockchains Directly